page contents

 Deck Safety Retrofit:

 If your concerned about your deck not being up to code consider adding structural connectors to bring it up to code.
-Read this article on Deck Safety Retrofit for ideas on how to retrofit an existing deck and also to learn about the latest IRC 2012 deck code requirements.
+Read this article on Deck Safety Retrofit for ideas on repair or replace an existing deck and also to learn about the latest IRC 2012 deck code requirements.

 Stay safe ~ concord carpenter